ar5had/webpack-notes/README.md

 ## Need of Webpack

-Webpack is an optimized advanced task runner that is used to process input file into output files.
+Webpack is a build tool that puts all of your assets, including Javascript, images, fonts, and CSS, in a dependency graph.
+In short it is an optimized advanced task runner that is used to process input file into output files.
+It supports all the three module system i.e., CommonJS, AMD, ES6 modules.

 The process involves below steps: